-The purpose of these informal complaint procedures is to quickly and appropriately resolve alleged misconduct under the College's anti-discrimination policies so that its recurrence will be prevented and any impact remediated, but without a formal finding of a policy violation.
-The informal complaint procedure terminates when:

-- (1) The Complainant expresses a desire for the report to be handled under the formal complaint procedures; - (2) The Title IX Coordinator/Compliance Officer finds the complaint, even if taken as true, would not violate the College policy prohibiting harassment and discrimination and is therefore lacking in merit.
-This conclusion does not preclude the Complainant from filing a formal complaint; - (3) A resolution is imposed by the Title IX Coordinator/Compliance Officer that is not disciplinary in nature but effectively addresses the risk of recurrence and remediates the impact of the alleged misconduct; - (4) A resolution is reached between the Complainant and the Respondent, and is agreed To by the Title IX Coordinator/Compliance Officer.
-The resolution must be in writing and a copy of the agreement will be retained by the Title IX Coordinator/Compliance Officer.
-The incident that is the subject of this informal resolution may not be the basis of a subsequent complaint or formal hearing request under the College policies unless a party breaches the agreement.
-A resolution agreement between the parties does not constitute a formal finding of harassment or discrimination by the College.
-However, the agreement as well as any other informal action taken may be considered in future incidents involving the Respondent.
+- 10.5.1.5 The purpose of these informal complaint procedures is to quickly and appropriately resolve alleged misconduct under the College's anti-discrimination policies so that its recurrence will be prevented and any impact remediated, but without a formal finding of a policy violation.
+The informal complaint procedure terminates when: - (1) The Title IX Coordinator/Compliance Officer finds the complaint, even if taken as true, would not violate the College policy prohibiting harassment and discrimination and is therefore lacking in merit.
+This conclusion does not preclude the Complainant from filing a formal complaint; - (2) A resolution is imposed by the Title IX Coordinator/Compliance Officer that is not disciplinary in nature but effectively addresses the risk of recurrence and remediates the impact of the alleged misconduct;